SalmonMode/salmonmode.github.io/_posts/2020-05-11-lets-talk-about-cypress.md

 #### How is this harmful?

 Yet more negativity towards Selenium, and more excuses for poor tests.
+It implies that you couldn't do all of these fancy types of testing that people may be talking about unless you use Cypress.

 ### "Key Differences: You can programmatically take shortcuts."